CrunchyData/pgbouncer_fdw/README.md

 ```

 ## Usage
-You should be able to query any of the pgBouncer views provided.
-For the meaning of the views, see the pgBouncer documentation (linked above).
+You should be able to query any of the PgBouncer views provided.
+For the meaning of the views, see the PgBouncer documentation (linked above).
 Not all views are provided due to recommendations from author (FDS) or duplication of data already provided by other views (STATS_TOTALS, STATS_AVERAGES, etc).

 ```
 postgres=# select * from pgbouncer_pools;